Updated August, 5, 2019

-Before the criteria based sharing, you could only create Salesforce sharing rules that looked at the Record Owner, determined the Role of the user or whether the record was owned by a Queue/Public Group, and share it with other roles or groups.
+Before the introduction of the criteria-based sharing rule, you could only create Salesforce sharing rules that looked at the Record Owner, determined the Role of the user or whether the record was owned by a Queue/Public Group, and share it with other Roles or Groups.
 In other words, an Account record owned by a user in a Sales Role would be shared with all users in a Support Role.

-Unfortunately, this solution initially did not permit a lot of flexibility – what if you do not need (or want) to share competitor or internal accounts?
-You only want to share customer accounts.
-Sorry, all accounts will be shared.
-The only option in this scenario was to manually share Accounts on a record by record basis.
-This solution was unrealistic and time-consuming for any Salesforce users with a large volume of records that needed to be shared, and to top it off, you cannot run a report to see what records are manually shared.
+Unfortunately, this solution initially did not permit a lot of flexibility – what if you did not need (or want) to share competitor or internal accounts, and you only wanted to share customer accounts?
+Sorry, all accounts would be shared.
+The only option in this scenario was to manually share Accounts on a record-by-record basis.
+This solution was unrealistic and time-consuming for any Salesforce users with a large volume of records that needed to be shared, and to top it off, you could not run a report to see what records were manually shared.

 Thankfully since the genesis of sharing rules, Salesforce has introduced criteria-based sharing to alleviate the issue!
 Administrators can now choose to share records by Record Type by and the following fields: Auto Number, Checkbox, Date or Date/Time, Email, Number, Percent, Phone, Picklist, Text or Text Area, URL, and Lookup (to user ID or Queue ID) like an owner field.

-This opens a world of possibilities and use cases.
-Administrators can now configure sharing rules that allow the Support Role to only see Accounts with a Type value of “Customer”.
-Finance can only view (not edit) Opportunity records that are in the Closed/Won stage.
-Call Center Agents can see Contact records that have mobile phone numbers starting with the area codes that they are assigned to.
+This functionality opens a world of possibilities and use cases.
+Administrators can now configure sharing rules that allow the Support Role to only see Accounts with a Type value of “Customer.”
+Finance can view (not edit) Opportunity records that are in the Closed/Won stage.
+Call Center Agents can see Contact records that have mobile phone numbers starting with the area codes they are assigned to.
 The ability to improve productivity using Salesforce and criteria-based sharing rules is truly staggering!

 This post has been so popular we decided to create a video related to it.